Alex Salmond show on Kremlin-backed TV channel breached broadcasting rules - TV3 Xposé

 Alex Salmond show on Kremlin-backed TV channel breached broadcasting rules16th Jul 18 | Entertainment News

-Tweets 'presented on-air as having come from viewers' were from production staff linked to the programme.
+The regulator investigated 'audience tweets' in the former Scottish first minister's debut show on RT, formerly Russia Today.

-The Alex Salmond Show on Kremlin-backed TV channel RT breached broadcasting rules, watchdog Ofcom has ruled.
+The Alex Salmond Show on a Kremlin-backed TV channel has been found to have breached broadcasting rules for presenting messages as having come from viewers when they were in fact from production staff.

-The regulator investigated “audience tweets” in the former Scottish first minister’s debut show on RT, formerly Russia Today, which aired in November last year.
+Regulator Ofcom investigated “audience tweets” in the former Scottish first minister’s debut show on RT, formerly Russia Today.

 It found that the tweets were presented as having come from viewers but most of them were from production staff linked to the programme.